danbyte123/dixth/README.md

-# ditxh - A Neofetch-Like System Information Tool
+# ditxh - A Neofetch/nitch-Like System Information Tool

-`ditxh` is a lightweight, terminal-based tool inspired .
+`ditxh` is a fast, terminal-based tool (becuse it's written in python lmfao) .
 It displays system information alongside beautiful ASCII art, making it easy to showcase your system's details in style.

 ## Features